 keys - MTConnect

-The major components of a V2 configuration script are
+The major components of a V2 adapter script are

-We’ll start with an OPC-UA configuration script and highlight that there are differences in the components depending on which communication protocol the machine connection uses.
+We’ll start with an OPC-UA adapter script and highlight that there are differences in the components depending on which communication protocol the machine connection uses.
 We’ll talk about those differences later.

-The below examples are meant to give you an idea of the pieces that make up a config rather than a detailed step by step of what you need to do.
+The below examples are meant to give you an idea of the pieces that make up an adapter script rather than a detailed step by step of what you need to do.

 To learn more about